kertox662/ShellReference/StartupGuide.md

 The following starting symbols correspond to absolute and relative paths:
 * `/`: The symbol to start with for an absolute path.
 Eg. `/home/username/Documents`
 * `.`: Represents the current folder for a relative path.
-Really only useful when running an executable in the same folder.
+Really only useful when running an executable in the same folder or starting a command from the current folder.
 Eg. `./a.out`.
 When referencing directories, it is never needed, and when using files in the current directory it isn't needed when passing arguments to a command.
 Eg. `python3 script.py`.
 Adding a "." won't break anything though.
 For example, if the user is in the *Documents* directory, the the can reference *images* simply by `images` or the image inside as `images/image.png`
 * `..`: Represents the parent directory (the directory one above) for a relative path.
 Eg. `../images/image.png`.
 These can also be chained: `../../../images/image.png`
 * `~`: Represent the home directory for a relative path.
 Eg. `~/Documents/images/image.png`.
 This is also where a terminal will probably startup on a unix environment, although that is not always the case.
 On linux, the defualt is location of this is `/home/[username]`.
 On Mac it's at `/Users/[username]`.